pivotal-cf/docs-rabbitmq-pcf/README.md

-# VMware Tanzu RabbitMQ for VMs docs
+# VMware RabbitMQ for Tanzu Application Service docs

-This repo contains the VMware Tanzu RabbitMQ for VMs documentation.
+This repo contains the VMware RabbitMQ for Tanzu Application Service documentation.

 In this README: